Updated for 2026 — reflects current Companies House rules, HMRC expectations, director privacy updates, and UK bank onboarding realities.

 A PO Box cannot be used as your company’s Registered Office Address at Companies House.

-In practice, you need a real, physical, deliverable street address — not a mailbox-style address and not a PO Box.
+You need a real, physical, deliverable street address — not just a mailbox-style address.

 - Companies House and HMRC can deliver statutory notices